W3CWeb Accessibility initiative

 Combine User Involvement with Standards

-While including users with disabilities and older users with accessibility needs is key to making your accessibility efforts more effective and more efficient; however, that cannot address all issue.
+While including users with disabilities and older users with accessibility needs is key to making your accessibility efforts more effective and more efficient, that alone cannot address all issues.
 Even large projects cannot cover the diversity of disabilities, adaptive strategies, and assistive technologies.
-That is where accessibility standards come in.
+That is the role of accessibility standards.

 This document briefly addresses a few points of a very complex topic.
-Many resources on other aspects of involving users throughout design are available on the web.
+Many resources on other aspects of involving users throughout projects are available on the web, such as:

 Terminology